FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module.md

 - `std::string` `.anim`
    - **Read-Only**
    - The name of the animation for this shard.
 Used for restoring animations on save/load.
+- `bool` `.canDilate`
+   - If this shard is affected by time dilation.

 ## CustomLockdownDefinition
    The class representing a custom lockdown type.